Recording Money to Start a Sole Proprietorship

-If the business is a corporation and the owner's infusion of cash is an investment, the account Common Stock is credited.
+If Amy Ott decided to form a regular corporation and invest cash in exchange for shares of the new corporation's common stock, Cash will be debited and the account Common Stock will be credited.
 (If the common stock has a par value, Paid-in Capital in Excess of Par is also used.)
-If the owner lends cash to the corporation, the liability account Notes Payable to Stockholder is credited.
-When the asset is not cash, the amount recorded is the cash equivalent or fair market value of the asset or the fair market value of the common stock issued, whichever is more clear.
+If Amy also lends cash to the corporation, Cash will be debited and the liability account Notes Payable to Stockholder will be credited.
+(If Amy invests an asset other than cash, the corporation will record the cash equivalent or fair market value of the asset, unless the fair value of the common stock being issued has a more clear value.)

-You should consult with your accounting and tax professional about the pros and cons of investing versus lending.
+You should consult with your accounting and tax professional as well as an attorney regarding the type of business structure to be used and the pros and cons of investing versus lending to a new business.